Secured providers must inherit from DataProviderBase. It has several important members that you should be aware of.

 The general idea is that you have to map provider methods to security actions, this informing Sitefinity CMS what permissions to check when certain methods are invoked.

 NOTE: You probably noted the CommitTransaction override.
 While we don't add any functionality, we add a new attribute.
 Sitefinity CMS works in transactions, and certain permissions checking is possible at transaction commit time only (e.g. modify).

-IMPORTANT: Methods that have attributes applied on them sould be virtual.
-Sitefinity's security engine uses method interception, and for this to work, your classes are overriden in dynamic modules.
+IMPORTANT: Methods that have attributes applied on them should be virtual.
+Sitefinity CMS security engine uses method interception, and for this to work, your classes are overriden in dynamic modules.
 If your methods are not virtual, the IoC framework we use wouldn't be able to override them, thus interception won't work.
 As a result of this, security (automatic demanding)will not be applied.

 In the delete method of a data provider, the developer should call this code:

 While this is implemented for the core static modules, you should handle it in your types so that the table sf_permissions_inheritance_map can avoid being flooded with unused ids.